On the p-adic uniformization of unitary Shimura curves: Introduction

-Here $\widehat{\Omega}_{F_v} $ denotes the formal scheme version of ${\Omega}_{F_v}$ over ${\rm Spf}\, O_{F_v}$ due to Deligne, Drinfeld and Mumford, cf. \cite{Dr}.
-In section \ref{s:attpu} we give a variant of the RHS, which allows us to express the descent datum from $O_{\breve E_\nu}$ to $O_{E_\nu}$ of the LHS.
+Here $\widehat{\Omega}_{F_v}$ {ZZWC@$\widehat{\Omega}_{F_v}$} denotes the formal scheme version of ${\Omega}_{F_v}$ over ${\rm Spf}\, O_{F_v}$ due to Deligne, Drinfeld and Mumford, cf. \cite{Dr}.
+In section \ref{s:attpu} we give a variant of the RHS, which allows us to express the automorphism $w'_r$ explicitly.
 Theorem \ref{ThmB} is optimal in the sense that it describes explicitly the scheme $\CA_\bK$ over $O_{E_\nu}$ and its $p$-adic uniformization.

 If we assume that there are prime ideals $\mathfrak p|p$ different from $\mathfrak p_v$, we may pass to deeper level structures and still prove an integral version of $p$-adic uniformization.
 Let $\bK_p^\star\subset G(\BQ_p)$ be of the form